Ichunjo/vs-remote/README.md

 `vs-remote` runs VapourSynth scripts on a remote machine (e.g. headless server or workstation) and streams frames to a local client for previewing or encoding.

----

-## Features

-`vs-remote` mirrors remote VapourSynth clips as local `vs.VideoNode` proxies with on-demand streaming and asynchronous frame prefetching.
-Communication runs over ZeroMQ (`ROUTER`/`DEALER` over TCP or IPC).
+It mirrors remote clips as local `VideoNode` proxies, streaming frames on demand with asynchronous prefetching, uses ZeroMQ for communication and supports multiple independent outputs.

-Frame planes transfer uncompressed or compressed via Zstandard (`zstd`), with primitive frame properties serialized via MessagePack.
-Remote `stdout`, `stderr` and logs messages stream directly to the client.
-Multiple outputs registered with `set_output()` can be listed, named, and consumed independently.

----

 ## Limitations

-- Only `vs.VideoNode` outputs are supported.
+- AudioNode outputs are not supported.
 - Variable resolution and format clips are not supported.
 - Frame property serialization only preserves primitive types (`int`, `float`, `str`, `bytes`, and lists of primitives).